 These are treatments for common ailments (e.g. cough and colds), dental care as well as chronic conditions like hypertension and diabetes.
 The cost of treatment at GPs or even specialist clinics are generally manageable but the on-going follow-ups for chronic conditions can be a financial burden.

 Fortunately, there are options for Singaporeans to enjoy subsidies at clinics participating in the Community Health Assist Scheme (CHAS) for medical and dental care.
-Benefits are tiered according to household monthly income per person for households with income or annual value of property for households with no income.
+Benefits are tiered according to household monthly income per person for households with income or annual value of the property for households with no income.
 Do refer to the table below for the range of subsidies applicable.

 Source: CHAS website

 With these subsidies, outpatient treatments have become more affordable.
 Add that to the many clinics that participate in CHAS and you get affordable healthcare near you.
-However, while all Singaporean households benefit from this scheme, it is still necessary to enrol for CHAS in order to enjoy the benefits.
+However, while all Singaporean households benefit from this scheme, it is still necessary to enroll for CHAS in order to enjoy the benefits.

 Safety Net 2 – Hospitalisation

-This is a key area where huge healthcare cost can arise.
+This is a key area where huge healthcare costs can arise.
 Big hospital bills pose a serious strain on retirement savings.
 Fortunately, every Singaporean and Permanent Resident is now covered under the compulsory MediShield Life scheme, which helps to defray the cost of huge medical bills at restructured hospitals for B2/C wards and selected outpatient treatments such as kidney dialysis and chemotherapy for cancer.

-MediShield Life is a good and affordable medical safety net that covers everyone for life, regardless of age or medical condition and gives us decent basic coverage for large hospitalisation expenses.
+MediShield Life is a good and affordable medical safety net that covers everyone for life, regardless of age or medical condition, and gives us decent basic coverage for large hospitalisation expenses.
 It is also continuously being enhanced to keep pace with medical advancements and standards such as the recent changes made under the MediShield Life Council in 2021.

 Is MediShield Life adequate for you?

 MediShield Life is catered for those who stay at Class B2 or C wards at restructured hospitals.
 These are heavily subsidised wards with basic amenities and no flexibility to choose your preferred doctors.
-Those who prefer amenities such as air-conditioning, attached TVs and bathrooms or the option to choose your own doctors, may upgrade to an Integrated Shield Plan (IP) for:
+Those who prefer amenities such as air-conditioning, attached TVs and bathrooms, or the option to choose your own doctors, may upgrade to an Integrated Shield Plan (IP) for: